Bloc/portfolio-iro/_posts/2016-11-20-markdown-and-html.md

 232 Electoral Votes  | 290 Electoral Votes
 62,523,126 Votes     | 61,201,031 Votes

-Here's an example of an image, which is included using Markdown:
+Here's an example of an image, which is from ruby file schema.rb :

 {:.center}